-Without SBC providing these services, customers would have to travel up to 1200 kms round trip to obtain these services.
-Atlin and Dease Lake have provided this service for many years, Stewart began offering the service in 2014.
+Without SBC providing these services, customers would have to travel up to 1,200 kilometres round trip to obtain these services.
+Atlin and Dease Lake have provided this service for many years; Stewart began offering the service in 2014.
 SBC earns a commission on the vehicle insurance sold in these locations.